BRATTLEBORO -- Sefakor Komabu-Pomeyie admits she had some misconceptions about America before she got here.

 "But I got here and I realized it's different," she added.

 Komabu-Pomeyie is at SIT on full scholarship from the Ford Foundation and said she chose the school because of its impressive approach to social justice.
 She also said the lecturers are down-to-earth and focus on how policies affect people.
-The wife and mother of twins (one boy and one girl) also started interning at the Vermont Center for Independent Living, a cross-disability rights organization, six weeks ago.

 Kim Brittenham, a community access coordinator with VCIL, said she loves Komabu-Pomeyie's passion, energy and drive.